francescacurti/Robot-Programming/README.md

 First commit: upload of the file that implement the dynamic planner.
 No problem in building process

 Next commit: a laser publisher in order to test the dynamic planner

+Second commit: I published a simple laser_publisher in order to test my dynamic_planner with 3 fixed obstacles.
+The laser publisher publish every 100ms a laser_scan and we can see it in the terminal.
+The visualization can be done with rviz2 where you can test the dynamic planner by defining a new 2d goal pose.

+In order to test with the simple laser_publisher the dynamic_planner you need to open 3 terminals:
+  1. execute dynamic_planner_node with: colcon build --> source install/setup.bash --> ros2 run dynamic_planner dynamic_planner_node
+  2. execute laser_publisher with: colcon build --> source install/setup.bash --> ros2 run dynamic_planner laser_publisher
+  3. open  rviz2 with: rviz2